-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training - Kim Taylor
+The following members of staff are the Prevent Lead and has undertaken Prevent Lead training - Andrew Armstrong, Chris Carey

-Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
+Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The Academy's/ designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.